wangjr03/FLAMINGO/README.md

 5. *5_impute_DNase_dist.R*: This script predicts the pairwise distance using the DNase signals of two DNA fragments and the 1D genomic distances based on a pre-trained regression model.
 This part is only used by iFLAMINGO and could be skipped if no epigenomics data is required.<br>
 Command line usage: *Rscript 5_impute_DNase_dist.R \<path to the working directory>*

-6. *6_genereate_backbone_data.R*: This script processes low resolution Hi-C data, i.e. 1 mb-resolution, for the reconstruction of the domain-level structures.
+6. *6_genereate_backbone_data.R*: This script processes low-resolution Hi-C data, i.e. 1 mb-resolution, for the reconstruction of the domain-level structures.
 The method of normalization is the same as step 1.<br>
 Command line usage: *Rscript 6_genereate_backbone_data.R \<path to the 5kb-resultion Hi-C data> \<the working directory> \<chromosome index>*

 7. 7_reconstruct_within_cellline.R and 7_reconstruct_model_DNase.R: This step reconstructs the intra-domain structures from intra-domain distance matrices.
 It takes a pairwise distance matrix as input and returns the 3D coordinate matrix.
 This step has two options: (1) If the user simply wants to reconstruct the 3D genome structure from the observed Hi-C data,  then 7_reconstruct_within_cellline.R should be used (FLAMINGO).
 (2) If the user wants to make cross cell-type predictions or improve the resolution, then 7_reconstruct_model_DNase.R should be used (iFLAMINGO). <br>